Hinton St Mary: Roman mosaic

 In 1963 a Roman building of unknown type, possibly a villa or a church, was discovered in the village.
 On the floor of one room was laid a large 4th-century mosaic depicting Bellerophon and the Chimera (illustrating good defeating evil) and a portrait bust that may be a depiction of Christ.
 The bust is now on display in the British Museum.
 The rest is kept in storage.

 A return visit was made to the site of the mosaic in 2021, with several exploration trenches dug and several interesting finds uncovered.

 In July 2022, archaeologists from the British Museum unearthed another Roman mosaic dating to the 4th century AD and hundreds of objects from regularly positioned such as jewelry, cash, roof tiles and kiln bricks.
 Although the mosaic has long been influenced by plowing farmland, it contains a black, white and purple tesserae.

+Notable people

+The Manor was the home of the prominent Pitt-Rivers family.